smathon36/smathon36/README.md

 - 👋 Hi!
-My name is Sarah Mathon (@smathon36) and I'm passionate about full stack web development using React, Node.js, and MongoDB.
+My name is John Smith (@smathon36) and I'm passionate about full stack web development using React, Node.js, and MongoDB.

 - 👀 I'm interested in exploring new technologies and improving my skills with data visualization tools such as D3.js and Tableau.